prog4biol/pfb2019/problemsets/Python_06_problemset.md

 ```
 AAAAAAAAGACGTCTTTTTTTAAAAAAAAGACGTCTTTTTTT
 ```
-would be cut like this:
+we want to display the cut site like this:

 ```
 AAAAAAAAGACGT^CTTTTTTTAAAAAAAAGACGT^CTTTTTTT